Hotel accommodations for

 We will start the day with a visit to a famous potter from the region and its fascinating workshop.
 The man has a very interesting character and the work that he does is truly impressive, specializing in Dacian pottery and human faces.
 You will be able to photograph him while he gives shape to the clay.

-Then we will drive to Bucovina region, crossing the mountains through a pass with beautiful landscape.
+Then we will travel to Bucovina region, crossing the mountains through a pass with beautiful landscape.
+There will be plenty of photo opportunities along the way so we will stop a few times to take advantage of them.

-In the late afternoon we will hope for some great weather with clouds and sun as we will be in a place which offers wonderful landscape photography opportunities with mountains, fences.
+In the late afternoon we will hope for some great weather with clouds and sun as we will be in a place which offers wonderful landscape photography opportunities with mountains, fences, forests and old barns.

 We will head back to Transylvania region, to the medieval town of Biertan.
 On our way we will stop at winery where we will have lunch and wine tasting.